 Instapot pot roast is such a simple & versatile way to make your best beef pot roast!
 It is perfect for recipes that use shredded beef.
 It will fall right off the bone and shred very easily if cooked properly.
 This recipe can be made with a frozen roast, too for even easier meal prep!
+I own a freezer meal business, and shred hundreds of roasts a year using this method for my meals.

 Ingredients Needed